OMMediaGroupFileRepos/ZionDash/README.md

 #  Checking if the panel is up

 - Go to `localhost:8080` or enter your public/serverip:8080 to access it.
+- you can change the port in `config.json`

 ## How to run a project on the panel